 Moreover, in Fig. 8, a scatter plot showcases the developed models' error percentages.
 As mentioned earlier, these models have undergone assessment across three distinct phases.
-The visual representation unequivocally indicates that these models consistently exhibited commendable standard deviations.
-From the figure demonstration, the NBIG model (Combination of the NB model and IGWO optimizer) is considered as the best predictive model, and its results are closest to the ideal benchmark observed experimental data.
+The visual representation unequivocally indicates that these models consistently exhibited commendable performance, maintaining error rates below ten percent.
+It is worth highlighting that the NBIG model achieved exceptional accuracy, demonstrating errors approaching zero percent.
+In contrast, the NB model displayed slightly more variability, with its highest error reaching 50%.